Tanmoy-Sarkar-Pranto/NeuroNotes-FastAPI/README.md

-# NeuroNotes FastAPI
+# NeuroNotes

-A knowledge management system with graph visualization capabilities built with FastAPI.
+A full-stack knowledge management system with graph visualization capabilities.
 NeuroNotes allows users to create, organize, and visualize topics and notes in an interconnected knowledge graph with tagging and relationship management.

+## Technology Stack

+- **Backend**: FastAPI (Python)
+- **Frontend**: React + TypeScript + Vite + Tailwind CSS v4.0+
+- **Database**: PostgreSQL with pgvector extension
+- **Architecture**: Monolithic structure optimized for deployment on Render

 ## Features